-Developing a Strategy for Stock Options or Awards After the Blackout
+Developing a Strategy for Stock Options or Awards After the Lockup

-As a financial advisor who frequently works with clients who have stock options, RSUs, and various other forms of equity-based compensation, we have a process in place to help clients through the process, including the steps mentioned above.
+As a financial advisor who specializes in working with clients who have stock options and equity compensation, we have a process to help with the analysis.
 Please contact us directly to discuss your personal financial situation.

-What Not to Do When the Lockup Period Ends
+What Not to Do with Stock When the Lockup Period Ends

 Allocating the potential proceeds between paying down debt, other investments, saving in cash for other goals, lifestyle expenditures, and keeping your positions in company stock is often the hardest yet most important part of the process.
 Naturally, the prospect of a large windfall is exciting and the lifestyle improvements tempting.

 As with nearly everything in life, the best plans often involve a balanced strategy between saving, spending, and investing.
-The optimal approach for your stock proceeds will really depend on your unique personal financial situation and expectation for the future.
+The best approach for the proceeds will really depend on your unique personal financial situation and expectation for the future.